What to Know About Bathroom Wall Waterproofing?

 Bathroom waterproofing is a combined process of waterproofing the bathroom floor and the bathroom walls.

-- Paint and wallcovering damage: Unprotected walls can absorb moisture.
-This will cause to to peeling paint, bubbling wallpaper, or discolorations.
+2. Paint and wallcovering damage: Unprotected walls can absorb moisture.
+This will cause peeling paint, bubbling wallpaper, or discolorations.

-- Structural damage: Water can seep into bathroom walls due to leaking.
-This can weaken materials, rot and reduce the structural stability.
+3. Structural damage: Water can seep into bathroom walls due to leaking.
+This can weaken materials, rot, and reduce the structural stability.

-- Wall tile and grout damage: Bathroom wall tiles and grouts can be damaged due to heavy water leaking from the bathroom.
+4. Wall tile and grout damage: Bathroom wall tiles and grout can be damaged due to heavy water leaking from the bathroom.
 This causes biological flux in the space and reduces the strength between the materials.

-- Odor issue: Mold and mildew can grow due to the bathroom wtaer leaking.
-When the grown mold and mildew stagnate with bathroom water, odor can be produced in the bathroom.
+5. Odor issue: Mold and mildew can grow due to the bathroom’s water leaking.
+When the grown mold and mildew stagnate with bathroom water, an odor can be produced in the bathroom.

 You should waterproof these 10 bathroom wall materials.
 Because these materials are not water-impervious, their seams and joints can leak water.